merecarvill/mastermind/README.md

 - **GuessChecker:** Handles comparing guesses to a code and returning feedback about matching, missing, or close elements.
 - **MastermindAITester:** A simple class for evaluating the performance of the Mastermind AI.

-Note: game_script.rb will run the game in the command line. core_extensions.rb contains extensions to the Ruby core - specifically a couple of Array methods.
+Note: core_extensions.rb contains extensions to the Ruby core - specifically a couple of Array methods.
 It's often irked me that you can't subtract items one-for-one from an Array by default - though I'd think twice about extending the core in anything other than a personal project.

+### Scripts

+- *game_script.rb* - run in the command line to play a game of Mastermind versus the computer
+- *ai_tester_script.rb* - Run in the command line to see stats on how the AI does across 100 random games of Mastermind.
+You can easily edit it if you'd like to run more or fewer tests, or to change the test game perameters (i.e. increase code length or change the elements comprising a code).